The Pirate Bay: History

 The Pirate Bay has been involved in a number of lawsuits, both as plaintiff and as defendant.
-On 17 April 2009, Peter Sunde, Fredrik Neij, Gottfrid Svartholm, and Carl Lundström were found guilty of assistance to copyright infringement and sentenced to one year in prison and payment of a fine of 30 million Swedish kronor (approximately U$4.2 million, £2.8 million sterling, or €3.1 million), after a trial of nine days.
+On 17 April 2009 the founders and Carl Lundström were found guilty of assistance to copyright infringement and sentenced to one year in prison and payment of a fine of 30 million Swedish kronor (approximately US$4.2 million, £2.8 million sterling, or €3.1 million), after a trial of nine days.
 The defendants appealed the verdict and accused the judge of giving in to political pressure.
 On 26 November 2010, a Swedish appeals court upheld the verdict, decreasing the original prison terms but increasing the fine to 46 million kronor.
 On 17 May 2010, because of an injunction against their bandwidth provider, the site was taken offline.
 Access to the website was later restored with a message making fun of the injunction on their front page.
 On 23 June 2010, the group Piratbyrån disbanded due to the death of Ibi Kopimi Botani, a prominent member and co-founder of the group.

-The Pirate Bay was hosted for several years by PRQ, a Sweden-based company, owned by creators of TPB Gottfrid Svartholm and Fredrik Neij.
+The Pirate Bay was hosted for several years by PRQ, a Sweden-based company, owned by Neij and Svartholm.
 PRQ is said to provide "highly secure, no-questions-asked hosting services to its customers".
 From May 2011, Serious Tubes Networks started providing network connectivity to The Pirate Bay.
 In May 2012, as part of Google's newly inaugurated "Transparency Report", the company reported over 6,000 formal requests to remove Pirate Bay links from the Google Search index; those requests covered over 80,500 URLs, with the five copyright holders having the most requests consisting of: Froytal Services LLC, Bang Bros, Takedown Piracy LLC, Amateur Teen Kingdom, and International Federation of the Phonographic Industry (IFPI).
 On 10 August 2013, The Pirate Bay announced the release of PirateBrowser, a free web browser used to circumvent internet censorship.
 The site was the most visited torrent directory on the World Wide Web from 2003 until November 2014, when KickassTorrents had more visitors according to Alexa.
 On 8 December 2014, Google removed most of the Google Play apps from its app store that have "The Pirate Bay" in the title.

 On 9 December 2014, The Pirate Bay was raided by the Swedish police, who seized servers, computers, and other equipment.
 Several other torrent related sites including EZTV, Zoink, Torrage and the Istole tracker were also shut down in addition to The Pirate Bay's forum Suprbay.org.
 On the second day after the raid EZTV was reported to be showing "signs of life" with uploads to ExtraTorrent and KickassTorrents and supporting proxy sites like eztv-proxy.net via the main website's backend IP addresses.
 Several copies of The Pirate Bay went online during the next several days, most notably oldpiratebay.org, created by isoHunt.